mfdz/gtfs-hub/README.md

 ### External references
 This project uses a couple of other Docker images:

-* [mfdz/pfaedle](https://hub.docker.com/r/mfdz/pfaedle): a dockerized version of Patrick Brosi's tool pfaedle the enhance GTFS feeds by shapes map matched using OSM data
+* [adfreiburg/pfaedle](https://hub.docker.com/r/adfreiburg/pfaedle): a dockerized version of Patrick Brosi's tool pfaedle the enhance GTFS feeds by shapes map matched using OSM data
 * [mfdz/pyosmium](https://hub.docker.com/r/mfdz/pyosmium): a dockerized version of (py)osmium to quickly update / cut / merge OSM data
 * [mfdz/osmosis](https://hub.docker.com/r/mfdz/osmosis): a dockerized version of osmosis to enhance OSM data with a declarative instruction set
-* [mfdz/transitfeed](https://hub.docker.com/r/mfdz/transitfeed): a dockerized version of google's transitfeed feedvalidator
+* [mfdz/transitfeed](https://hub.docker.com/r/mfdz/gtfsvtor): a dockerized version of mecatran's [GTFSVTOR feedvalidator](https://gtfsvtor.mecatran.com/utw-test/web/pub/gtfsvtor).
 * [mfdz/otp-data-tools](https://hub.docker.com/r/mfdz/otp-data-tools): a dockerized version of onebusaway's GTFS transform and merge tools

 Thanks to everybody contributing to these tools, the OSM community and Geofabrik and the transit agencies providing the data download services.